Unmixing the Wilson line defect CFT. Part II: analytic bootstrap: OPE in perturbative 1d CFTs

 \subsection{Reciprocity principle}

 One aspect of the results that we have presented that we would like to briefly review and interpret is the fact that all anomalous dimensions satisfy the 1d version of the reciprocity principle.
 This was first introduced in \cite{Dokshitzer:2005bf, Basso:2006nk} and concerns certain properties of the expansion of anomalous dimensions in higher-dimensional CFTs for large values of the spin.
-It was then proved for general CFTs in \cite{Alday:2015eya}.
-In one dimension, an analogous statement to the higher-dimensional transcendentality principle can be obtain studying the Regge limit of four-point functions, where operators with large conformal dimension dominate the OPE \cite{Ferrero:2019luz}.
-From that, it is possible to prove that anomalous dimensions in 1d CFTs satisfy
+It was then proved for general CFTs in \cite{Alday:2015eya}, following analogous observations on properties of the anomalous dimensions in $\mathcal{N}=4$ SYM \cite{Beccaria:2008fi,Fiamberti:2009jw,Velizhanin:2010cm}.
+The one-dimensional analogue of the higher-dimensional reciprocity principle can be obtain studying the Regge limit of four-point functions, where operators with large conformal dimension dominate the OPE \cite{Ferrero:2019luz}.
+From that, it is possible to prove that anomalous dimensions $\gamma_{\Delta}\equiv h-\Delta$ in 1d CFTs are functions of the combination $\Delta+2\gamma_{\Delta}$,

-which is equivalent to the statement that $\gamma_{h}$ only contains {\it even} powers of the ``full'' conformal Casimir $j^2_h=h(h-1)$ when expanded for large $h$\footnote{Notice that here we are discussing this in the context of a theory with only $\mathfrak{sl}(2)$ invariance, but the same statements apply to superconformal theories where the expression of the conformal Casimir is replaced with the one relevant for that case.}.
-When discussing perturbative results, however, we express the anomalous dimensions at each order as functions of the free theory dimension $\Delta$, so it is interesting to rephrase the reciprocity principle in terms of the ``bare'' conformal Casimir $j^2_{\Delta}=\Delta(\Delta-1)$.
-This can be obtained by expanding \eqref{1dreciprocityappendix} perturbatively, taking into account that $h$ is the full conformal dimension $h=\Delta+\gamma_h$ and therefore we are dealing with a nested equation.
-The outcome of this analysis is that at each order to obtain a function which admits an expansion in {\it even} powers of the bare Casimir $j^2_{\Delta}$ one has to ``correct'' the anomalous dimensions $\gamma^{(\ell)}_{\Delta}$ at that order with combinations of anomalous dimensions at previous orders, as well as their derivatives.
-Explicitly, we find that the combinations
+This statement is equivalent to the requirement that, when expanded in (inverse) powers of the ``bare'' conformal Casimir $\JJ$, $F(\Delta)$ contains only even powers of $j_{\Delta}$\footnote{Note that here we are discussing this in the context of a theory with only $\mathfrak{sl}(2)$ invariance, but the same statements apply to superconformal theories where the expression of the conformal Casimir is replaced with the one relevant for that case.} -- see \cite{Alday:2015eya} for more details in the higher-dimensional case.
+One should think of \eqref{1dreciprocityappendix} as a nested equation, whose full content can be appreciated expanding the anomalous dimensions $\gamma_{\Delta}$ in perturbation theory and comparing the two sides.
+This procedure reveals which combination of perturbative anomalous dimensions $\gamma^{(\ell)}_{\Delta}$ (and derivatives thereof), at each order, should admit such expansion in even (inverse) powers of $j_{\Delta}$.
+More precisely, expanding perturbatively